 I was recently sent a great candy cookbook to review, FILLED with some of the best recipes of all time.
-I was actually planning to save my review of 300 Best Homemade Candy Recipes: Brittles, Caramels, Chocolate, Fudge, Truffles and So Much More for September because I wanted to tell you all about it right before Halloween, Thanksgiving, and Christmas baking.
+I was actually planning to save my review of 300 Best Homemade Candy Recipes: Brittles, Caramels, Chocolate, Fudge, Truffles and So Much More (Amazon link) for September because I wanted to tell you all about it right before Halloween, Thanksgiving, and Christmas baking.

 Then, this morning, it hit me – what if you’d like to try out some of these recipes over the summer before making candy for your family and gifts.